 Her 2018 novel, In the Garden of the Fugitives, described by The New York Times as "an elegant...impressive, thought-provoking novel," was published around the world and longlisted for the 2019 ABIA Awards.
 Her memoir-biography, On J.M.
 Coetzee: Writers on Writers, was published in 2018 as part of Black Inc.'s acclaimed Writers on Writers series.
-Her audio-first novel, Life After Truth, is out now from Audible Originals, and Penguin Random House will publish the print book in November 2020.
-She is also releasing an audio-exclusive novel, Once More With Feeling, with Audible Originals in June 2020.
+In 2019, Penguin Random House published a collected edition of Ceridwen's profiles of people in unusual careers, Inner Worlds Outer Spaces: The Working Lives of Others, and in 2020 they published her novel Life After Truth (which started out life as an Audible Original as an experiment in audio-first novels).
+She's also the author of the bestselling Audible Original novel Once More With Feeling.